Industry News

 Multi-storey buildings

-Despite the low weight, modular houses are strong enough to withstand natural calamities, better than houses build using conventional building materials.
+Despite the low weight, modular houses are strong enough to withstand natural calamities, better than houses built using conventional building materials.

-EPS technology can be used in construction of up to 20 storeys.
+EPS technology can be used in the construction of up to 20 storeys.

 A 35ml concreting of EPS panels as well as plaster finishes of 15ml on both sides of the wall results in a thickness equivalent to a 9X9 building block.